Murders in the Rue Morgue (1932 film): Release

-The Hollywood Reporter wrote about a preview screening on January 6, 1932, stating the film "gave Santa Ana a perfectly delightful scare and a sleepless night", calling Robert Florey as a "smart choice" for director and saying Sidney Fox is "nice in appearance".
+The Hollywood Reporter wrote about a preview screening on January 6, 1932, stating the film "gave Santa Ana a perfectly delightful scare and a sleepless night", calling Robert Florey as a "smart choice" for director and saying Fox is "nice in appearance".
 The reviewer also said Lugosi "has the physical necessities and is so legitimately trained that even though his performance does smack of the old legit, he is perfection in a role of this sort.
 Lugosi chews scenery, but he makes an audience like it".

 On February 10, Murders in the Rue Morgue opened at New York's RKO-Mayfair Theatre.
 A report in Variety noted the crowd "hooted the finale hokum".
 The film made $21,000 in its week at that theater but did poor business nationally in comparison to Dracula and Frankenstein.
 Murders in the Rue Morgue was released on February 21, and was distributed theatrically by Universal Pictures.
-Censor boards in the United States abbreviated scenes showing the death of the prostitute and removed shots of her being stabbed and of her tied up in a laboratory.
+Censor boards in the United States abbreviated scenes showing the death of the prostitute (Arlene Francis) and removed shots of her being stabbed and of her tied up in a laboratory.
 Censors also removed scenes with dancing girls and elements of the plot that suggested man evolved from apes.
 According to the American Film Institute, despite some sources listing the film's running time as 75 minutes, the group could find no proof it ran at this length.
 According to the entry on the films database, nearly all sources give the film a running time of 62 minutes, except for Film Daily, which gave it a running time of 75 minutes.
 In March 1947, Universal announced it would re-release Dracula (1931) and Frankenstein (1931) on a double bill.
 After playing in Los Angeles, Murders in the Rue Morgue continued to be run in theaters, leading to more theatrical re-issues by Realart Pictures towards the end of the 1940s.
 Murders in the Rue Morgue was re-released theatrically in 1949.